The best surfaces to paint on when using oils

 Paper and cardboard

-Paper and cardboard work much better for oil painting than you might expect, provided that you prime these surfaces first — a subject that I may cover in more detail in a later blog post.
+Paper and cardboard work much better for oil painting than you might expect, provided that you prime these surfaces first.

 You’re probably most likely to use paper and cardboard for short and quick sketches, making the most of the slightly absorbent qualities of the paper that enable the paint to dry rapidly.